kayranfatih/awesome-iot-and-hardware-security/readme.md

 - [IoT Penetration Testing Cookbook](https://www.packtpub.com/product/iot-penetration-testing-cookbook/9781787280571) - 2017, Publisher: Packt, Author(s): Aaron Guzman, Aditya Gupta

 ## Useful Websites
+- [The MITRE EMB3D™ Threat Model](https://emb3d.mitre.org/) - The EMB3D Threat Model provides a cultivated knowledge base of cyber threats to embedded devices, providing a common understanding of these threats with security mechanisms to mitigate them.
 - [OWASP Embedded Application Security Project](https://owasp.org/www-project-embedded-application-security/) - Produces a document that will provide a detailed technical pathway for manufacturers to build secure devices for an increasingly insecure world.
 - [OWASP Internet of Things Project](https://owasp.org/www-project-internet-of-things/) -  Is designed to help manufacturers, developers, and consumers better understand the security issues associated with the Internet of Things, and to enable users in any context to make better security decisions when building, deploying, or assessing IoT technologies.
 - [ETSI Consumer IoT security](https://etsi.org/technologies/consumer-iot-security) - The Consumer IoT Security Road Map provides an overview of ETSI's world-leading work in consumer IoT security